Originally published Winter 2018 | Last updated January 26, 2026

-The plethora of Idaho hot springs, from commercial to natural to backcountry soaks, are hard to ignore!
+It’s no secret, the plethora of Idaho hot springs are hard to ignore!

-Also called Samuel’s Hot Springs, this natural soak is about 2 hours from Boise, Idaho near a town called Cascade tucked away in the nearby mountain area.
+Also called Samuel’s Hot Springs, this natural soak is about 2 hours from Boise, Idaho near a town called Cascade, tucked away in the Boise National Forest.

-In this post, we’re sharing directions to get here, what to expect, and tips on how to make the most of your stay at this amazing hot springs in Idaho!
+We’re sharing with you directions to get there, what to expect, and tips on how to make the most of your stay at this amazing hot springs in Idaho!

 Trail Creek Hot Springs also goes by the popular name Samuel’s Hot Springs.

-It’s a local favorite of Southwest Idaho residents of nearby towns like Cascade, McCall, and Garden Valley.
+It’s a local favorite of Southwest Idaho residents of nearby towns like Cascade, McCall, and Garden Valley, making it an easy weekend trip from Boise.

-Located in the Payette National Forest, Trail Creek Hot Springs is a natural spring, blocked off by boulders and cement to create pools that sit right next to the river.
+Located in the Payette and Boise National Forest (based on this map that shows crossover), Trail Creek Hot Springs is a natural spring, blocked off by boulders and cement to create pools that sit right next to the river.
+Locals even put in spigots to feed in creek water, to change temperature if desired.

-The short footpath to the pools is very steep and acts as a slide in the winter season, with compacted snow and ice from heavy use. 🙂
+Winter Safety Tip: The short footpath to the pools is very steep and acts as a slide in the winter season, with compacted snow and ice from heavy use.
+We HIGHLY recommend packing and wearing microspikes for better traction.

 What To Pack For A Trail Creek Hot Springs Trip